deysipaniagua7/sqlalchemy_challenge/README.md

 Module Overview: The challenge was divided into 2 parts: Analyze and Explore the Climate Data and Design Your Climate App.

-•Part 1.
+Part 1.
 Analyze and Explore the Climate Data: We were asked to do a climate analysis about the area in Honolulu, Hawaii by using Python and SQLAlchemy.
 Specifically, we used SQLAlchemy ORM queries, Pandas, and Matplotlib.

-•Part 2.
+Part 2.
 Design Your Climate App: We were asked to design a FLASK API based on the queries developed in part 1.
 API routes were created for the home page, precipitation, stations, tobs, start date, start date to end-date.

 The “SurfsUp” folder contains the following: